A Great Team building Program at Camp Friedlander

 The group program requires a minimum of eight individuals to operate properly.
 It is difficult to handle a group larger than 36, but they can be accommodated with pre-planning.
 Although both youth and adults can benefit from COPE, usually mixed adult and youth groups are not run through the course at the same time.

 COPE is available to non-Scout groups - corporate groups, community groups, fire departments, law enforcement groups and school groups can often benefit from an experience on our COPE course.

 In order to operate a COPE program, a certified COPE Director or Level II Instructor must oversee the program.
-COPE Level I Instructors are also required, their number depending on the size of the group.
+COPE Level I Instructors are also required, the number required depends on the size of the group.
 These staff can be provided for your group by the COPE and Climbing Committee of the Dan Beard Council.

-To reserve a COPE program for your group, contact Michael Stamat II, Camp Experience Director at the Dan Beard Council at (513) 518-3217 to check availability - programs are available most weekends from March through May and mid-August through November.
+To reserve a COPE program for your group, contact Michael Stamat II, Camp Experience Director at the Dan Beard Council at (513) 518-3217 to check availability - programs may be scheduled during the week and are available most weekends from March through May and mid-August through November.